fd-col/About-me/README.md

 - 👋 Hi, I’m Federico Colleluori

-- 👨‍🎓 Currently studying Computer Science in Italy
+- 👨‍🎓 Graduated in Computer Science and Automation in Polytechnic University of Marche, Italy

-- 🌱 C++, Java, Kotlin, Python,  and also HTML, CSS are the programming languages I am familiar with;
+- 🌱 Python, C#, C++, Java, JavaScript, Kotlin, and also HTML, CSS are the programming languages I am familiar with.

--     MySQL for data storage;
+My thesis was to create a 1D neural network within a framework for detecting the work progress in industrial sites.

--     Google Colaboratory for deep learning tasks.
+In addition, I have work experience using Unity and the high-level networking library built for Unity called Netcode for GameObjects.

 - 🔥 Passions :

-       -  🚀 travel for life, I have been in New York, France, Netherlans, Germany, Bulgary, Spain and planning for other
+       -  🚀 travel as state of mind!
+I have been in New York, France, Netherlans, Germany, Bulgary, Spain, Switzerland and already planning for other countries.

-       -  🥇 lots of sports (surf, beach volley, swimming, skateboarding, snowboarding, climbing, hiking)
+         -  🥇 lots of sports such as surfing, beach volley, swimming, skateboarding, snowboarding, climbing, hiking

          -  👨‍🍳 eat & cooking good plates

 # Contact ---> <i>email</i>: federicocolleluori@gmail.com